Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Fit to BESIII data

-The denominator in each term denotes the experimental error for the associated observable and the sum is carried over each set of bins reported by the experiment.
+\end{strip} The denominator in each term denotes the experimental error for the associated observable and the sum is carried over each set of bins reported by the experiment.

 Since data on $D_{e4}$ decays provided by the BESIII collaboration \cite{BESIII1, BESIIID0} are not de-convoluted from detector effects, we have fitted our model to the central points reproduced from their best fitted curves, but we keep the experimental error associated to the bins of each observable.
 Certainly, this is a limitation in our procedure given the impossibility to access the information on folding effects.
-On the other hand, the seven free parameters of our fit are are the following: $(m_{K^*},\ \Gamma_{K^*},\ |A_{1}(0)|, \ r_2., \ r_V)$ and the phase and magnitude of the effective $g_{D^*}$ coupling.
-The parameters of subleading $D^*$-pole contributions are taken from theoretical predictions (wek form factors) and/or the PDG compilation \cite{PDG}.
+On the other hand, the seven free parameters of our fit are the following: $(m_{K^*},\ \Gamma_{K^*},\ |A_{1}(0)|, \ r_2., \ r_V)$ and the phase and magnitude of the effective $g_{D^*}$ coupling.
+The parameters of subleading $D^*$-pole contributions (weak form factors) are taken from theoretical predictions and/or the PDG compilation \cite{PDG}.
+The experimental uncertainties were treated as uncorrelated, since we had not access to the covariance matrix.